lamberta/devkit-doc/api/ui/scrollview.md

 	* `x {number}` ---The current horizontal offset.
 	* `y {number}` ---The current vertical offset.

-Returns an instace of Point containing the scroll offset.
+Returns an instance of Point containing the scroll offset.

 ### scrollview.setOffset (x, y)
 1. `x {number}` ---The horizontal offset to set.